FreshVine/Documentation-Site/SETUP.md

 If you run into errors with a particular library not being install then you can use a more manual approach below.
 The disadvantage here is that you might not install the correct version of these libraries.
 When you finish with the manual install you should run the `npm install` again to catch any issues.

+If you continue to have issues, in particular with `contextify` not working, you should reinstall npm using the following command.

+    sudo npm install -g npm

 ### Manually install Libraries

     sudo npm install gulp -g